chainer/chainer/README.md

 $ pip install hacking flake8 autopep8
 ```

-To format and make changes Python codes in place, run the following at the repository root:
+To format and make changes to Python codes in place, run the following at the repository root:

 ```
 $ autopep8 python tests -r --global-config .pep8 --in-place